Nudity and protest: Anti-fur campaign

 People for the Ethical Treatment of Animals (PETA) has used nudity to draw attention to its anti-fur campaign.
 Between 1992 and 2020, PETA ran their "I'd rather go naked than wear fur" campaign featuring celebrities, actors and models.
 In 2020, PETA discontinued the campaign after a majority of fashion houses and high street stores stopped using fur.

 Brexit

 On 29 June 2016, Cambridge academic, Victoria Bateman walked into a meeting of the Faculty of Economics while naked in protest against the results of the 2016 United Kingdom European Union membership referendum.
 She had written on her breasts and stomach "Brexit leaves Britain naked".

+Canada-US Free Trade

+Two "Topless Disturbance" protests took place on Canada's Parliament Hill against the proposed (and then finalized) Canada-US Free Trade Agreement, in 1987 and 1988.

 Land rights

 Women in the Amuru district of Uganda protested about their loss of land for farming.

 Peace and anti-war

 Groups used nudity to protest the Iraq War.
 Groups using their bodies to form words and symbols to convey their message included Baring Witness.